washingtonserip/micro-saas-boilerplate/README.md

-# SaaS Boilerplate
+# Micro SaaS Boilerplate

-A modern, production-ready SaaS starter built with Next.js, tRPC, and Drizzle ORM.
+A modern, production-ready Micro SaaS starter built with Next.js, tRPC, and Drizzle ORM.
 Get your SaaS up and running in minutes with a fully-configured monorepo architecture.

 ## Features